Matthias-M-Fischer/Tumourgrowth/README.md

 # Tumourgrowth
-Supplementary material to the manuscript by Fischer &amp; Blüthgen
+Supplementary material to the manuscript "On tumoural growth and treatment under cellular dedifferentiation" by Fischer &amp; Blüthgen, published in Journal of Theoretical Biology 557.